rolling-sagas/rs-doc/components/README.md

 - **This will be more similar to BG3, when changing classes, previous exp progression is carried over**

+* We will need a thorough playtest to determine which has a better experience*

 ### Investigator Components: